csdms/pymt/docs/glossary.rst

       solved numerically.
 For more information, see, for example, https://en.wikipedia.org/wiki/Numerical_modeling_(geology).

+   model configuration file

+      A file, usually in a text-based format, that lists the tunable parameters of a model and supplies their initial values.

    model coupling

       Models are *coupled* when they exchange inputs and outputs,